Unboxed-Software/solana-course/content/cpi-guard.md

     pub lock_cpi: PodBool,
 }
 ```
-The CPI guard has a two additional helper functions that the `Token Extensions Program` is able to use to help determine when the CPI guard is enabled and when the instruction is being executed as part of a CPI.
-The first, `cpi_guard_enabled()`, simply returns the current value of the `CpiGuard.lock_cpi` field if the extension exists on the account, otherwise it returns false.
+The CPI guard has two additional helper functions that the `Token Extensions Program` is able to use to help determine when the CPI guard is enabled and when the instruction is being executed as part of a CPI.
+The first, `cpi_guard_enabled()`, simply returns the current value of the `CpiGuard.lock_cpi` field if the extension exists on the account, otherwise, it returns false.
 The rest of the program can use this function to determine if the guard is enabled or not.

 ```rust
 /// Determine if CPI guard is enabled for this account